 popularity over the past few decades.
 Along

 increased value in the area’s real estate.

-figure on par with the metro areas of similar
+figure on par with metro areas of similar size

-of a home in the Denver metro in 2016 was
+home in the Denver metro area by 2013 was

-over time.
-Buying a house in the metro
+time.
+Buying a house in the metro Denver

-Denver region is truly an investment in the
+region is truly an investment in the future.
+And

 AND MUCH MORE…

 strong for several years, with good levels of